JetBrains/kotlin-web-site/docs/topics/kmm/kmm-integrate-in-existing-app.md

 ## Prepare an environment for development

-1. Install Android Studio 4.2 or higher and [other tools for KMM development](kmm-setup.md) on macOS.
+1. Install Android Studio 4.2 or Android Studio 2020.3.1 Canary 8 or higher and [other tools for KMM development](kmm-setup.md) on macOS.

    >You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code and running an iOS application.
    >These steps cannot be performed on other operating systems, such as Microsoft Windows.
 This is due to an Apple requirement.